MadBomber/smart_message/examples/README.md

 When adapting these examples for production:

 1. **Transport Selection:**
-   - Use production message brokers (Redis, RabbitMQ, Kafka)
+   - Use production message brokers (Redis is built-in - see example #4, RabbitMQ, Kafka)
    - Configure connection pooling and failover
    - Implement proper error handling